NicoleRiet/NicoleRiet/README.md

-👋 Hi, I’m @NicoleRiet // I’m currently learning front-end development with Codecademy
+👋 Hi, I’m @NicoleRiet // I’m currently learning front-end development with Scrimba & Codecademy.

 <!---
 NicoleRiet/NicoleRiet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.